DV Reform Efforts

 Government funding of these agencies without oversight and accountability continues.

 Note: Any 3rd party interested in reviewing the funding may do so online it is public record.
-The IRS 990 Tax Returns for the agencies are available via the website guidestar.
+The IRS 990 Tax Returns for all of these agencies is available via the website guidestar.

 OVERSIGHT & REFORM to PREVENT HOMICIDE